Novopavlivka offensive: Advances along the administrative border of Dnipropetrovsk

-Assault of Novopavlivka
+Failed assaults on Novopavlivka and winter stalemate

-The Russian army began launching assaults from Filiya toward Novopavlivka itself in November, entering the settlement from the south.
+The Russian army began launching assaults from Filiya toward Novopavlivka itself in November 2025, entering the settlement from the south.
 Geolocated footage showed Russian forces operating in the eastern and northeastern parts of Novopavlivka by 15 November.
 Ukrainian volunteer Serhii Sternenko reported that Russian troops had set up a pontoon bridge south of Novopavlivka between the villages of Yalta and Dachne.
 The Ukrainian military stated that the Russian assault on Novopavlivka was repelled.
 A video released by the Ukrainian 9th Army Corps showed the destruction of several Russian armored vehicles.
+By the end of November, Russian forces maintained a presence in the southwestern parts of Novopavlivka.
+Further to the west, Ukrainian forces recaptured the village of Ivanivka.
+Due to decreasing temperatures and poor weather conditions, the frontlines around Novopavlivka remained stale for the rest of the winter.

+In February 2026, the Ukrainian army launched a counteroffensive in the eastern Dnipropetrovsk region, which later expanded into Donetsk Oblast and the Novopavlivka sector.

 Analysis

 Strategic value

 Novopavlivka used to be located at a safe distance from the eastern frontline in the first two years of the war.
 That changed when the Russian army launched an offensive in 2024 towards the Ukrainian city of Pokrovsk, bringing the line of contact only a couple miles away of Novopavlivka.
 The locality itself is not particularly strategic, though its location just over the border of the Dnipropetrovsk region makes it significant as Russia has not entered this oblast in the first three years of their full-scale invasion.
 Therefore, it would mainly mark a moral blow for Ukraine, should Russia cross into the Dnipropetrovsk region and seize Novopavlivka.